Director of Public Programs (1996-2011), Editor Dactyl Review (2010-present)

-Alexander is currently a Public Scholar for the New York Council for the Humanities 2015-2017.
-She is on the editorial boards of Biosemiotics journal (Springer Publishing) and Meaning Systems book series (Fordham UP), as well as active in the literary fiction community as editor of Dactyl Review.
+Alexander served a Public Scholar for the New York Council for the Humanities 2015-2018 and a Fulbright Scholar to Russia 2020.
+She is on the editorial board of Meaning Systems book series (Fordham UP).

 Ph.D., English, The Graduate Center, City University New York.
 Dissertation title: Narrative Telos: The Ordering Tendencies of Chance.
 Fields of specialization: Narrative Theory, Philosophy of Science, and 20th Century Novels.
 Passed Oral Examinations with Academic Distinction.